The Large Dispersion and Scattering of FRB 20190520B are Dominated by the Host Galaxy: Key Observations of FRB 190520

 After each burst in the 72-burst sample is divided into subbands, the on-burst spectrum is averaged in time.
 A linear fit to the off-burst noise spectrum is subtracted from the on-burst spectrum before calculating the burst ACF.
 All burst ACFs with power in a given subband are then averaged within that subband to produce a single, mean ACF.
 The mean ACFs for each subband are shown in Figure~\ref{fig:acf_fit}, along with nonlinear least squares fits of the modified Lorentzian model.
 The zero-lag noise spike is excluded, and the amplitude of the Lorentzian is left as a free parameter within each subband.

 We find $\nud = 0.07\pm0.03$ MHz at 1.105 GHz, $\nud = 0.15\pm0.01$ MHz at 1.33 GHz, and $\nud = 0.21\pm0.01$ MHz at 1.41 GHz.
 Together these imply $\nud \propto \nu^{4.7\pm0.5}$ from a least-squares fit to the exponent, which is consistent with the frequency scaling expected for inertial-range Kolmogorov turbulence ($\nu^{4.4}$), and re-scaling the best-fit value of $\nud$ at 1.41 GHz yields $\nud\approx0.05$ MHz at 1 GHz.
 Alternatively, fixing the spectral index to $4.4$ and fitting for $\nud$ across all three subbands simultaneously yields a best-fit value $\nud = 0.052\pm0.007$ at 1 GHz.
-These fitting approaches are consistent with each other and with the scintillation bandwidth independently inferred from GBT observations at 5 GHz by \cite{2022arXiv220211112A}, demonstrating that the estimated decorrelation bandwidths are consistent with DISS.
+Both of these fitting approaches are consistent and demonstrate that the estimated decorrelation bandwidths are consistent with DISS.
 Because the zero-lag noise spike in the ACF is large due to the generally low signal-to-noise ratios of the bursts and residual contributions from self-noise, we are unable to estimate the intensity modulation index reliably.
 Nonetheless, burst self-noise is not expected to be frequency dependent in the same way as DISS, so the lack of a constraint on the modulation index does not impact our interpretation of the ACF.

 The scintillation bandwidth predicted by NE2001 along the FRB LOS is $\nud \approx 0.5$ MHz at 1 GHz, almost 10 times larger than the measured value.
 While a number of FRBs with published scintillation bandwidths are broadly consistent with the NE2001 predictions \citep[e.g.][]{2021ApJ...911..102O, 2021RNAAS...5..271S}, significant deviation from the NE2001 prediction has been observed in at least one other case, FRB 20201124A, and may be related to localized density structure that is not incorporated in the model \citep{2022MNRAS.509.3172M}.
 Although FRB 190520 lies at a high Galactic latitude ($b = 30^\circ$), its longitude of $-0.33^\circ$ suggests that extra ionized gas associated with the Galactic Center could induce more Galactic scattering (and hence a smaller $\nud$) than expected.
 Future calibration of electron density models may benefit from considering these discrepancies.